 - The State Department provides country-specific travel safety information at http://www.travel.state.gov/content/travel/english.html.

 - The Centers for Disease Control and Prevention provide a wealth of health-related travel information at http://wwwnc.cdc.gov/travel/page/traveler-information-center.
-Note its page on cruise ship health, as well as information about special risks like SARS (bird flu) if you are travelling in an affected area.
+Note its page on cruise ship health, as well as information about COVID and other special risks at your destination.
+Remember that other contagious illnesses have not disappeared.

 - Birmingham has an excellent resource in UAB’s Travel Medicine Clinic!
 Dr. David Freedman and his staff can recommend the immunizations and special precautions that apply to your personal health issues and travel plans.
 A must for overseas travel to developing countries! http://www.uabmedicine.org/conditions-and-services/travelmed-overview